madawei2699/myGPTReader/README.md

 Please join this [Slack channel](https://slack-redirect.i365.tech/) with more than 3000+ members to experience all these features for free.

-## Main Features <a name = "main_features"></a>
+## Main Features <a name="main_features"></a>

-- Website read with myGPTReader
+- 📖 Website read with myGPTReader

   Use myGPTReader to quickly read and understand any web content through conversations, even videos (currently only YouTube videos with subtitles are supported).

 ![Web read with myGPTReader](https://user-images.githubusercontent.com/2446612/228726895-3c789d54-1b15-4d8e-8022-7bf0b93185ff.gif)

-- Document read with myGPTReader
+- 📚 Document read with myGPTReader

   Use myGPTReader to quickly read the content of any file, supporting eBooks, PDF, DOCX, TXT, and Markdown.

 ![Document read with myGPTReader](https://user-images.githubusercontent.com/2446612/228726930-e623c5f2-5cb5-4d93-9ffc-fda5c722a910.gif)

-- Voice chat with myGPTReader
+- 🗣️ Voice chat with myGPTReader

   Practice your foreign language by speaking with your voice to myGPTReader, which can be your personal tutor and supports Chinese, English, German, and Japanese.

 ![Voice chat with myGPTReader](https://user-images.githubusercontent.com/2446612/228726952-8dc02828-c540-4cf8-9aff-5b1e81a969d0.gif)

-- Ask myGPTReader anything
+- 💬 Ask myGPTReader anything

   A large number of prompt templates are built in, use them for better conversations with chatGPT.

 ![Ask myGPTReader anything](https://user-images.githubusercontent.com/2446612/228726979-15548dc5-2b9a-4fa2-bd52-d2920ab4f81b.gif)

-- Hot News Today
+- 🔥 Hot News Today

   Every day myGPTReader sends out the latest hot news and automatically generates a summary, so you can quickly learn what's hot today.